PaulCreaser/cbeacon/README.md

 cbeacon
 =======

-Experimental Code For Receiving Bluetooth beacon messages
+Experimental Code For Receiving Bluetooth beacon messages.
+Now moving to support for multiple beacon message formats.
+So will need to restructure all code!

 Only tested on Ubuntu.